LylyG/gradebook/README.md

 Explore this app on <a href="glacial-dusk-60771.herokuapp.com">Heroku</a>.

 ## Estimate: 1-5 scale
-Setup and understanding the assignment: 1
+Setup and understanding the assignment: 1 <br>
 Create models and controllers.
-Adjust Gemfile; migrations: 1 Forms, redirections, views.
+Adjust Gemfile; migrations: 1 <br>
+Forms, redirections, views.
 Adjust controllers: 2
 TDD: 1.5 (if I get there)